-We have Sarah, a representative from Testwood Food bank who talks to us about the importance of helping others and collecting food.
+A representative from Testwood Food bank came to talk to us about the importance of helping others and collecting food.
 The Good To Be Me team and School Council collect the donations and pack them up for the food bank.

 Links to St Anne’s Church, Calmore & St Winfred’s Church, Totton

 We regularly have visits from members of the ‘Open the Book’, who act out stories from the bible for the children.